skypjack/entt/docs/md/entity.md

 The destruction order of the storage classes and therefore the disconnection of the listeners is completely random.<br/>
-There are no guarantees today and while a logic is easily discerned, it's not guaranteed that it will remain so in the future.
+There are no guarantees today, and while the logic is easily discerned, it is not guaranteed that it will remain so in the future.

 For example, a listener getting disconnected after a component is discarded as a result of pool destruction is most likely a recipe for problems.<br/>
-Rather, it's advisable to invoke the `clear` function of the registry before destroying it.
+Rather, it is advisable to invoke the `clear` function of the registry before destroying it.
 This forces the deletion of all components and entities without ever discarding the pools.<br/>
 As a result, a listener that wants to access components, entities, or pools can